Capone-N-Noreaga: History

-Later that year, the duo found itself implicated in a non-fatal shooting between rival hip-hop groups, one of which included fellow Brooklyn-based rapper Lil' Kim, after a chance encounter outside New York radio station Hot 97.
+Later that year, the duo found itself implicated in a non-fatal shooting between rival hip-hop groups, one of which included fellow East Coast rapper Lil' Kim, after a chance encounter outside New York radio station Hot 97.
 Capone-n-Noreaga have denied any involvement in the shooting, for which the group was not charged.
 In early 2005, Def Jam released Capone from his contract while retaining N.O.R.E.; Capone released his solo debut album Pain, Time, and Glory, later the same year.

-In 2006, N.O.R.E. brought up the possibility of a Capone-n-Noreaga reunion and a new album.
+In 2006, N.O.R.E. brought up the possibility of a Capone-N-Noreaga reunion and a new album.
 On June 12, 2008, the duo released a mixtape titled Back on That Q.U.
 Shit.
 CNN released Channel 10, their third studio album, on March 17, 2009, referencing the name of a song from their debut album, The War Report.
 Channel 10 was put together with the assistance of longtime friend DJ EFN.
 The album's lead single, titled "Rotate", features Busta Rhymes and Ron Browz, and was produced by the latter.
 American record producers DJ Premier, Havoc, and The Alchemist—among others—also provided production for the album.

 In 2010, the duo had teamed up once again to release their fourth album in June.
 The album, titled The War Report 2: Report the War as a sequel to their debut, was released to slight fanfare.
 At that point, the duo recalibrated and decided to return to focusing on solo efforts.
 In June 2011, N.O.R.E. announced via his Twitter account, that the group had disbanded and that he would continue to focus on his solo career.
 In March 2013, N.O.R.E. and Capone called into radio personality Sway Calloway's morning radio show, to announce they had once again reunited.